The most common complications of transfusion are

 The most serious complications, which have very high mortality rates, are

 Febrile reactions may occur without hemolysis.
-Antibodies directed against WBC HLA in otherwise compatible donor blood are one possible cause.
+Antibodies directed against white blood cell (WBC) human leukocyte antigen (HLA) in otherwise compatible donor blood are one possible cause.
 This cause is most common in multitransfused or multiparous patients.
 Cytokines released from WBCs during storage, particularly in platelet concentrates, are another possible cause.

 Clinically, febrile reactions consist of a temperature increase of ≥ 1° C, chills, and sometimes headache and back pain.
 Simultaneous symptoms of allergic reaction are common.
 Because fever and chills also herald a severe hemolytic transfusion reaction, all febrile reactions must be investigated as for acute hemolytic transfusion reaction, as with any transfusion reaction.